manthann3/myproject/README.md

 Open a separate terminal for the folders.
 To start the frontend, run the command npm start
-To start the backend, run the command nodemon app.js Connect to your mongoDB Atlas cloud server in app.js( folder backend).
+To start the backend, run the command nodemon app.js Connect to your own mongoDB Atlas cloud server in app.js( folder backend).